Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: INTRODUCTION

-The remainder of the paper is organized as follows.
+The remainder of the article is organized as follows.
 In the next section, the fundamental mathematical precepts of secrecy are presented, along with a description of the most elementary secrecy problem: the wiretap channel.
 The state-of-the-art in the burgeoning area of multi-antenna wiretap channels is described in Section~\ref{sec:MIMOWiretap}.
 The extension to more than three terminals for broadcast, multiple-access, and interference channels is described in Section~\ref{sec:BC_MAC_IC}.
-The development of secrecy in relay channels and miscellaneous systems such as sensor and cognitive radio networks is carried out in \ref{sec:Relay}.
-The important issue of secret-key agreement in wireless networks is studied in Section~\ref{sec:Key}.
-Section~\ref{sec:RelatedTopics} highlights the emerging areas of practical wiretap code design and cross-disciplinary approaches to secrecy.
-Finally, in Section~\ref{sec:concl} we summarize our discussion.
+The development of secrecy in relay channels and other cooperative scenarios is carried out in \ref{sec:Relay}.
+The important issue of secret-key generation and agreement in wireless networks is studied in Section~\ref{sec:Key}.
+Section~\ref{sec:CodeDesign} highlights the emerging areas of practical security based on error-correcting codes.
+The penultimate section covers cross-disciplinary approaches to secrecy based on game theory and stochastic geometry, miscellaneous systems such as sensor and cognitive radio networks, along with physical layer message authentication.
+Finally, in Section~\ref{sec:concl} we summarize our discussion and provide a broad picture of future research directions.
+Readers interested in going beyond the treatment of physical layer security offered in this paper are referred to the recent monographs \cite{LiangBook09}-\cite{JorsweickBook10}.